 That being said, we will wait until the end of the article to give you our list of the best password managers.
-Using a password manager is vital.
-Cyber criminals aren’t nuisances like pesky little flies buzzing in your ear.
+Using a password manager is vital, due to cybercriminals not being just nuisances, like pesky little flies buzzing in your ear.

 These guys are like the malaria-filled, dengue infested, and yellow fever causing mosquitoes that could bring your digital life, financial life, and personal life to an end with just one bite.
 The only way that you can protect yourself is by using and creating unbreakable passwords.
-This is what the software we’re going to review can help you to do.
+However, the software we’re going to review can help you protect yourself against them.

 What Is a Password Manager?